SickSmile1/naive-fft-mlms/README.md

 # Makefile #

 <p> ## Options ##
-make all - compiles all and calls Tests and Valgrind with cachegrind (further installations are necessary - <a href="https://valgrind.org/"></a>)
+make all - compiles all and calls Tests and Valgrind with cachegrind (further installations are necessary - https://valgrind.org/)
 </p>

 By default, a call to <b>make</b> in the root directory of the repo is sufficient.
 If Google Test and Benchmark are not installed, the call can be modified to <b>make compile</b> to skip the tests.